-The Continuous Improvement of AI: A Prediction Scorecard
+The Continuous Improvement of AI: A Scorecard Analysis

-AI will consistently enhance its capabilities, making the mastery of its use a critical priority.
+AI will consistently enhance its capabilities, making the mastery of its use a top priority.

 Signal Score